-Development Charge assistance is proposed in the following two program streams to support the creation of new affordable rental or affordable ownership units.
+Development Charge assistance is proposed in the following two program streams to support the creation of new affordable rental units.

 This program forms a part of the Community Improvement Plan and must be read and applied in accordance with the main document.